Constraints on Phase Transitions in Neutron Star Matter: Phenomenology and Models

 Another approach based on chiral symmetry is the parity-doublet model.
-In this model the active coupled baryonic degrees of freedom are the nucleon with spin-parity $1/2^+$ and its chiral partner with spin-parity $1/2^-$, where the latter is identified with the $N^*(1535)$ resonance.
-Spontaneous chiral symmetry breaking in vacuum manifests itself in the mass splitting of these two states, while the in-medium restoration pattern of this symmetry is signalled by the N and N* masses becoming degenerate.
-A recent detailed analysis \cite{Eser2023} of the chiral order parameter in this model using extended mean-field approximation finds a chiral phase transition in nuclear matter, but at extremely high densities $(\rho > 10\,\rho_0)$, far beyond the density scales reached in neutron stars.
+In this model, the active coupled baryonic degrees of freedom are the nucleon with spin-parity $1/2^+$ and its chiral partner with spin-parity $1/2^-$, where the latter is identified with the $N^*(1535)$ resonance.
+Spontaneous chiral symmetry breaking in vacuum manifests itself in the mass splitting of these two states, while the in-medium restoration pattern of this symmetry is signaled by the N and N* masses becoming degenerate.
+A recent detailed analysis~\cite{Eser2023} of the chiral order parameter in this model using extended mean-field approximation found a chiral phase transition in nuclear matter, but at extremely high densities $(\rho > 10\,\rho_0)$ that are far beyond the density scales reached in neutron stars.

-\subsection{Dense baryonic matter: a Fermi liquid picture}
+\subsection{Dense Baryonic Matter: A Fermi Liquid Picture}

-The constraints on the equation of state inferred from the current empirical data still permit an interpretation of neutron star core matter in terms of baryonic degrees of freedom, such as a system dominated by neutrons \cite{APR1998} with small fractions of protons and perhaps hyperons \cite{Lonardoni2015, Gerstung2020, Leong2023}.
-The inferred baryon chemical potential $\mu(\rho)= \frac{\partial\varepsilon(\rho)}{\partial\rho}$ shown in Figure\,\ref{fig3} does not distinguish between different species of baryons.
-Its behaviour displays nonetheless increasingly strong correlations at high densities.
-It is instructive to analyze the gross properties of this state of matter using the Landau theory of relativistic Fermi liquids \cite{Baym1976}.
-Here we perform a schematic study assuming "neutron-like" quasiparticles \cite{Friman2019}, with baryon number $B=1$ and a density-dependent mass $m(\rho)$, ignoring other small admixtures in the composition of the dense medium.
-These quasiparticles are characterized by their (relativistic) Landau effective mass $m_L^*$ at Fermi momentum $p_F = (3\pi^2\,\rho)^{1/3}$,
+The constraints on the equation of state inferred from the current empirical data still permit an interpretation of neutron star core matter in terms of baryonic degrees of freedom, such as a system dominated by neutrons~\cite{APR1998} with small fractions of protons and perhaps hyperons~\cite{Lonardoni2015, Gerstung2020, Leong2023}.
+The inferred baryon chemical potential $\mu(\rho)= \frac{\partial\varepsilon(\rho)}{\partial\rho}$ shown in Figure~\ref{fig3} does not distinguish between different species of baryons.
+Its behavior nonetheless displays increasingly strong correlations at high densities.
+It is instructive to analyze the gross properties of this state of matter using the Landau theory of relativistic Fermi liquids~\cite{Baym1976}.
+Here, we perform a schematic study assuming ``neutron-like'' quasiparticles~\cite{Friman2019} with a baryon number of $B=1$ and a density-dependent mass of $m(\rho)$ while ignoring other small admixtures in the composition of the dense medium.
+These quasiparticles are characterized by their (relativistic) Landau effective mass $m_L^*$ at a Fermi momentum of $p_F = (3\pi^2\,\rho)^{1/3}$,